Moving a high-interest loan to your card could be a snap.

 Look over the application to make sure you meet the minimum age, residency status, preferred credit score, minimum income and any other criteria the provider specifies.

 - Transfer your loan from an eligible bank.

 Most balance transfer cards won’t allow you transfer existing debt if it’s from the same bank or provider you’re applying with.
 That means you won’t be able to transfer a Citi personal loan debt to a Citi credit card.
 The debt you transfer must also be in the name of the primary account holder for the new credit card.

 - Ensure your debt doesn’t exceed the balance transfer limit.

 Most cards limit how much you can transfer.
 Discover and Citi allow transfers up to your available credit, while others may allow transfers at up to 80% of your credit limit.

 How to apply for a personal loan balance transfer

-Bank of America, Citibank, Discover and U.S. Bank allow you to transfer debt balances from credit cards, store cards, lines of credit and personal loans to a new credit card.
+Bank of America, Citibank and Discover allow you to transfer debt balances from credit cards, store cards, lines of credit and personal loans to a new credit card.

 If you’re eligible, you’ll follow a general series of steps to apply online and transfer your personal loan balance: